Hardening NixOS

 "slab_nomerge"

-# mitigate use-after-free vulnerabilities
+# helps mitigate use-after-free vulnerabilaties

 "init_on_alloc=1"